First, what is an accepted industry practice regarding slab-on-ground foundation performance?

 When it comes to structural issues, there is almost nothing like what is freely available for electrical and mechanical components.

 With very few exceptions, the codes specify how slab-on-ground foundations shall be designed, not how well or poorly they are expected to perform.

-If you look at the code-approved design methods from an engineering perspective, it is certainly possible to infer from the design manual what a structural engineer would expect regarding the performance of a slab-on-ground foundation.
+If you look at the code-approved design procedures from an engineering perspective, it is certainly possible to infer from the design procedure what a structural engineer would expect regarding the performance of a slab-on-ground foundation.
 Unless a home inspector had some training in engineering or was self-taught in reinforced concrete engineering design, a TREC home inspector would probably not infer anything regarding performance.
 The fact is, while a good understanding of foundation design for expansive soils is helpful to engineers, that is not the case for either real estate agents or home inspectors.

-Accepted practice: The TREC SOP
+Accepted Practice #1: The TREC SOP

 The TREC SOP is certainly the one authoritative source agents and TREC inspectors should be familiar with: TREC definition of Performance: